Elliptic curves over function fields with a large set of integral points: Isotrivial elliptic curves with a large set of integral points

 Thus (3) is proved.
-Associativity is inherited from $\ff_q[t]$ and the distribution laws follows from the previous lemma.
+Associativity is inherited from $\ff_q[t]$ and the distribution law follows from \eqref{eq:identity_car_p}.
 So $\ff_q[\fr]$ is a ring.
-Notice that this equation also proves that $A_0(\fr)\circ B_0(\fr) = (A_0B_0)(\fr)$, and so the map $P(t)\longmapsto P(\fr)$ is multiplicative.
-Hence it is an isomorphism, since it is clearly an additive bijective map. \end{proof}
+Notice that the latter equation also proves that $A_0(\fr)\circ B_0(\fr) = (A_0B_0)(\fr)$, and so the map $P(X)\longmapsto P(\fr)$ is multiplicative.
+Hence it is a ring isomorphism, since it is clearly an additive bijective map. \end{proof}

-We are ready to prove one of our main results:
+We are now ready to prove one of our main results which is a generalization of Theorem \ref{the:maintheorem}: